Indian Arts and Crafts Board: Scope

 The IACB also publishes informative consumer education publications which are available for free download via its website.
-These publications include: Indian Arts and Crafts Act, How to Buy Authentic Navajo (Diné) Weavings, and Alaska Native Ivory, among many others.
+These publications include: the Indian Arts and Crafts Act, How to Buy Authentic Navajo (Diné) Weavings, and Alaska Native Ivory, among many others.

-Source Directory
+Source directory

-As part of its program to promote American Indian and Alaska Native art and craftwork, the Indian Arts and Crafts Board produces the "Source Directory of American Indian and Alaska Native Owned and Operated Arts and Crafts Businesses," which lists approximately 400 artists and businesses.
-These businesses include American Indian or Alaska Native arts and crafts enterprises; businesses and galleries privately owned and operated by individuals, designers, craftspeople, and artists who are enrolled members of federally recognized tribes; and a few nonprofit organizations that develop and market art and craft products and that are managed by enrolled members of federally recognized tribes.
-Some of the businesses listed in the Source Directory maintain retail shops or open studios.
-Others sell by appointment or mail order only.
-This information is provided in the listing, along with business hours, contact information, major products, and special services offered.
-Businesses are listed alphabetically by state.
+The Board publishes the online "Source Directory of American Indian and Alaska Native Owned and Operated Arts and Crafts Businesses," which lists more than 400 artists and businesses.
+These businesses include American Indian or Alaska Native arts and crafts enterprises; businesses and galleries privately owned and operated by American Indian or Alaska Native people; individual artists who are enrolled citizens of federally recognized tribes; and a few nonprofit organizations that develop and market art and craft products and that are managed by enrolled citizens of federally recognized tribes.
+Some of the businesses listed in the Source Directory maintain retail shops or open studios; others sell by appointment or mail order only.